A Commitment to Good Governance

 Steamships is committed to operating to ISO standards.
 All divisions have been awarded ISO 18001 (Safety), 14001 (Environment) and ISO 45001 (Quality).
 The Hospitality division has HACCP certification for food safety in all restaurants and food outlets.

-The Company has an internal audit function whose activities are performed under a contract of services with one of the Company’s shareholders, John Swire & Sons Ltd. This is in accordance with ASX CGS principles and recommendation 7.3.
+The Company has an internal audit function whose activities are performed under a contract of services with one of the Company’s shareholders, John Swire & Sons Ltd. This is in accordance with ASX CGS Principles 7.3.
 The terms of reference for the internal audit function are contained in the Audit Committee Charter.

 The Company does not have a material exposure to environmental or social risks, although the former is a growing risk for all who live and work in Papua New Guinea.
-Consideration of these risks is in accordance with ASX CGS principles and recommendation 7.4.
+Consideration of these risks is in accordance with ASX CGS Principles 7.4.

 Steamships strives to excel as a good corporate citizen of PNG and to be a leader in sustainable development within its industry.